In very early 2020, I managed to get in a 2 week road trip under my belt that spanned across most of the Western US.

 We originally planned to enter California through Yosemite, but sadly, the park’s east gate was closed due to snow, and so in order to get to where we needed, we literally needed to spend an extra 4 hours driving around Yosemite, by which time, we had to skip it to get to our next destination as it was too dark to enter the park anymore.

-We drove pretty much right to the California coast the next day where we explored the following spots:
+We drove pretty much right to the northern California coast the next day where we explored the following spots:

 - Day 1: Big Sur (1 gem).